NatashaTheRobot/SwiftGuru/Readme.md

 <br>

 ## Backup Topics
-We'll deal with them only if there's time left after dealing with all of the above.
+We'll deal with these only if there's time left covering all of the above.
 ### Codable and JSON
 Introduced in Swift 4, the Codable interface along with the JSON encoding and decoding support, makes encoding to JSON and decoding out of JSON very easy.
 ### KeyPaths